Ural Airlines Flight 178: Accident

 As the aircraft accelerated, the presence of birds alarmed Yusupov, and he called out, "Come on, fly past, bird, fuck," but continued with the takeoff.
 Murzin soon announced, "100 knots" as the plane passed that speed, and Yusupov replied, "Checked."
 As the aircraft continued accelerating down the runway, Murzin exclaimed "Fucking hell, fuck" in response to the birds.
 At 6:13:40, he then called out "V1, rotate."
 Yusupov moved his side-stick back to start rotation at an airspeed of 181 kn.
-As soon as the aircraft lifted off the runway, several gulls — 25-30, according to Yusupov's estimation — flew in front of the aircraft.
+As soon as the aircraft lifted off the runway, several gulls— 25 to 30 according to Yusupov's estimation— flew in front of the aircraft.
 The left engine subsequently ingested at least three birds, one large, and the right engine ingested at least one bird.
 The recorded vibrations on both engines increased to the maximum measurable value and stayed at it for the rest of the flight.
 The N1 fan rotation speed of the left engine decreased to near idle while the right engine's N1 reduced to a lesser extent.
 An erroneous "ENG 1 REVERSE UNLOCKED" warning appeared on the ECAM after a bird struck a sensor, causing the sensor to falsely indicate that the thrust reverser on the left engine was unlocked.